flashbots/mempool-dumpster/README.md

 # System architecture

 1. [Mempool Collector](cmd/collector/main.go): Connects to EL nodes and writes new mempool transactions to CSV files.
 Multiple collector instances can run without colliding.
+Can also connect to bloXroute.
 2. [Summarizer](cmd/summarizer/main.go): Takes collector CSV files as input, dedupes, sorts by timestamp and writes to CSV + Parquet output files

 ---